 Cultivation: The preference is full sun and moist to slightly dry conditions.
 This plant tolerates different kinds of soil, from fertile loam to gravelly soil; in fact, it often thrives in railroad ballast.
 Drought tolerance is good, and the foliage is rarely bothered by foliar disease.
 It is somewhat slow to develop for an annual plant, and tends to bloom late in the year in Illinois.

-Range & Habitat: Sicklepod has been reported from only a few counties in southern Illinois and in the Chicago area; it has been observed recently along a railroad track in Champaign County, where it may be adventive from the south (see Distribution Map).
+Range & Habitat: The native Sicklepod has been reported from only a few counties in southern Illinois and in the Chicago area; it has been observed recently along a railroad track in Champaign County, where it is probably adventive from the south (see Distribution Map).
 This is a rare plant in Illinois, although it is more common in many south-central and southeastern states of the US; it also occurs in the American tropics.
 In southern Illinois, Sicklepod may be native, while elsewhere in the state it is definitely adventive from the south.
 Habitat information is scanty, but it has been observed in moist meadows along rivers, open areas along railroads, and in waste areas.
 It could probably thrive in disturbed areas of prairies.

 Faunal Associations: The extra-floral nectaries attract ants primarily; they may also attract some wasps, flies, or small bees.
 The pollen of the flowers attract long-tongued bees, such as bumblebees, Miner bees, and large Leaf-Cutting bees.
 The caterpillars of several species of Sulfur butterflies are known to feed on the foliage of Cassia spp., including Eurema lisa (Little Sulfur), Eurema nicippe (Sleepy Orange), and Phoebis sennae cubule (Cloudless Sulfur).
 Some upland gamebirds occasionally eat the seeds of Senna spp., especially the Bobwhite and Greater Prairie Chicken.
 Mammalian herbivores are unlikely to utilize this plant as a food source to any significant extent because of the unpleasant taste and toxic nature of the foliage, which has been found capable of poisoning livestock.